-In the second aspect, we explore the geometric and topological properties of graph as tools for building codes.
+In the second aspect, we explore the geometric and topological properties of graphs as tools for building codes.
 Noticing that simple geometric solids realize celebrated quantum codes, we construct codes based on other such solids, including platonic solids and topological transformations of them.
 For simpler constructions, we are able to calculate the distance by direct computation.
-As an example, we produce a non-CSS stabilizer code from a dodecahedron, which has parameters $[[16, 4, 3]]$.
-We also construct a $[[65, 6, 5]]$ code by lifting the icosahedron to a covering space.
+As an example, we produce a non-CSS stabilizer code from a dodecahedron, which has parameters $\llbracket 16, 4, 3\rrbracket$.
+We also construct a $\llbracket 54, 6, 5\rrbracket$ code by lifting the icosahedron to a covering space.
 For more complicated constructions, we use more indirect analytical techniques based on decoding.
 The main advantage of graphs as a constructive tool is their flexibility: we show that graphs enable us to more easily produce codes that have a desired numerical distance, by finding graphs which have a similar degree.
+While the degree alone does not guarantee a distance comparable to the degree, adding additional structural constraints to the graph can achieve a distance comparable to the degree.
 Graphs also can be chosen to immediately satisfy desired experimental constraints based on locality, geometric structure, etc. Thus, the graph representation may prove helpful tools for code construction at constant-size scales fit for experimental use.